Amazon to open Tel Aviv office to support cloud services

 TEL AVIV Amazon.com will open an office in Tel Aviv to support its cloud computing offering called Amazon Web Services (AWS), the company's chief technology officer said on Tuesday.

-The office is expected to begin operating at the start of 2014 and support companies from start-ups to large organizations as they move to cloud computing services offered by Amazon.
+The office is expected to begin operating at the start of 2014 and support companies from start-ups to large organisations as they move to cloud computing services offered by Amazon.

 Companies in Israel, which has a large concentration of technology start-ups, were among the first to turn to cloud computing when AWS was established in 2006, the CTO said.

-Note: (This story was refiled to clarify that company is market leader according to research firm Gartner 5th paragraph)